 I was a blubbering mess but my point is when you Bless others you’ll be blessed much more.
 I promise you that’s the truth!

-THE SIXTH WAY OF COPING WITH LOSS AND GRIEF IS TO REMIND YOURSELF “WHY” YOU’RE WORKING WITH CANCER PATIENTS
+6. COPING WITH LOSS AND GRIEF: REMIND YOURSELF “WHY” YOU’RE WORKING WITH CANCER PATIENTS

 Working with cancer patients can be difficult at times and I’m not going to give you a half-truth and deny that fact.
 That being said it makes my heart happy to play a small role in helping the Patients through one of the most challenging trials they will face this side of Eternity.